Verification Protocols with Sub-Linear Communication for Polynomial Matrix Operations: Linear algebra operations

-Finally, we propose some certificates related to matrix multiplication.
-While they are once again based on evaluation techniques, unlike the previous certificates, the ones given here are non-interactive and thus have no Prover or communication cost.
-We first give a certificate for linear system solving:
+Finally, we propose verification protocols related to matrix multiplication.
+While they are once again based on evaluation techniques, unlike the above protocols the ones given in this section are non-interactive and thus have no Prover or communication cost.
+We first consider linear system solving; recall that when working over \(\polRing\), given a nonsingular matrix \(\matr{A}\) and a vector \(\vect{b}\), this problem consists in finding a solution vector \(\vect{v}\) over \(\polRing\) \emph{together with} a nonzero polynomial \(\delta\in\polRing\) such that \(\delta^{-1} \vect{v} = \matr{A}^{-1} \vect{b}\) \citep[see for example][]{GuSaStVa12}.